rnakato/SSP/README.md

 ### 4.2.
 Mappability table
 The mappability table file is a tab-delimited file describing the name and 'mappabile' length of each chromosome.
-The mappability tables generated for several species are provided in mptable directory.
+The mappability tables generated for several species (36 mer and 50 mer) are provided in mptable directory.

 # 5. Reference